JordanCollier/AR-Homework/README.md

 ## View Stories

-The root page should be 'companies#index'
+√The root page should be 'companies#index'

-There are no views setup.
+√There are no views setup.
 Root is set to standard rails page.

-Show page for each company.
+√Show page for each company.
-Users can create companies.
+√Users can create companies.
 Users can create locations.
 Users can create products.
 Users can create reviews.